PixelNini/3dx-chat-profile-gift-enhancer/README.md

 ## Troubleshooting

-If you encounter any issues during installation, please [open an issue](https://github.com/PixelNini/3dx-chat-profile-gift-enhancer/issues) in this repository describing the problem, and we will do our best to assist you.
+If you encounter any issues during installation, please [open an issue](https://github.com/PixelNini/3dx-chat-profile-gift-enhancer/issues) in this repository describing the problem, and I will do my best to assist you.

 ## License